Whole Wheat Dinner Rolls

 Frequently asked questions

 If stored properly, these soft whole wheat dinner rolls will stay for 3 to 4 days at room temperature.
 They can also be frozen for a month or more.
-Most important, never store bread in the fridge as it dries out.
+Most importantly, never store bread in the fridge as it dries out.

 The best way to keep homemade bread soft is to contain the steam within the bread.
 So, while they are still hot, place a clean kitchen cloth over them and let them rest for 10 minutes.
 Keeping these dinner rolls covered will also keep them from drying out.